Chaitanyadp/React_Email_ServiceFE/README.md

 - JWT/token based authentication can be implemented.
 - Request and response interceptors can be added using Axios to handle Authorization headers with Bearer tokens.
 - Add plugins to handle custom instance creation.
+- Remove vulnerabilities like XSS attacks.
+- Loader for pages.

 ## Available Scripts